Privacy Policy

 How the MCP Server Works

-The MCP Server lets customers — directly or through AI assistants such as Claude Desktop, Claude.ai, Claude Code, Cursor, and VS Code Copilot — query our internet-infrastructure graph database using the Cypher query language.
+The MCP Server lets customers, directly or through AI assistants such as Claude Desktop, Claude.ai, Claude Code, Cursor, and VS Code, query our internet-infrastructure graph database using the Cypher query language.

-The MCP Server is read-only with respect to the underlying graph database: customers cannot create, modify, or delete graph data through it.
-The MCP Server also cannot read your AI assistant's chat history, memory, conversation summaries, system instructions, or any files you have uploaded to that assistant — the Model Context Protocol does not expose that information to MCP servers, and we have no need for it.
+The MCP Server cannot read your AI assistant's chat history, memory, conversation summaries, system instructions, or any files you have uploaded to that assistant.
+The Model Context Protocol does not expose that information to MCP servers, and we have no need for it.

 What Is in the Graph Database

-The graph database aggregates publicly available internet-infrastructure data, including:
+The graph database aggregates internet-infrastructure data from public registries, open datasets, and licensed feeds, including:

 - DNS records (A, AAAA, MX, NS, TXT, CNAME, DNSSEC, SPF), TLD and registrar relationships, and domain hierarchy;

-- BGP routing data, IP allocations, ASN ownership, and routing history;
+- BGP routing data, IP allocations, ASN ownership, RPKI data, and routing history;

-- WHOIS registration records, including registrant, administrative, technical, and abuse contact details;
+- Domain registration records obtained from WHOIS and RDAP, including registrant, administrative, technical, and abuse contact details where the source publishes them;

 - A web-link graph derived from the open Common Crawl dataset;